LTUC/amman-dotnet-401d2/Curriculum/Class01/FACILITATOR.md

 ## What might students struggle with today
 - students often pick up `Try/Catch/Finally` pretty quickly.
 Often they have a hard time understanding `throw` statements.
-- This may also be the student's first exposure to a statically typed langauge, so be prepared for some questions regarding the differences between JavaScript and C# (or any OOP langauge).
+- This may also be the student's first exposure to a statically typed language, so be prepared for some questions regarding the differences between JavaScript and C# (or any OOP language).

 ## What bugs, issues, or surprises have come up in the past for this class?
 This can be a long day, there is a lot to cover to get them rolling and most of this content is brand new.